YourePrettyGood/PseudoreferencePipeline/README.md

    At the moment, this is on hold because the `--report-monomorphic` option for reporting invariant sites is *extremely* slow even when parallelized, so testing is prohibitively slow.

 [] Facilitate joint genotyping (currently only indirectly supported for both GATK and BCFtools)

+[] Separate filtering and incorporation of indels into pseudoreferences This is on hold for several reasons: Many tools for downstream analysis of pseudoreferences expect them to be in the same coordinate space which incorporating indels would violate; we haven't done thorough simulations and analysis of error rates in calling indels, so filtering criteria haven't been established.
+It's not too hard to incorporate into the pipeline though, it just means an extra filtering/selecting step, a possible VCF merging step, and adjusting the consensus call (not sure how GATK FastaAlternateReferenceMaker handles indels though).